gographics/imagick/README.md

-# GoImagick
+# Go IMagick

-GoImagick is a set of Go bindings to ImageMagick's MagickWand and MagickCore C APIs.
+Go IMagick is a Go bind to ImageMagick's MagickWand C API.

-It's a work-in-progress and was not even tested yet.
-If you are interested we are accepting help.

-Thanks!

-Herbert G. Fischer